Body Matters: Fatphobia in a Gynaec’s Office

 Dr. Ankita: Many doctors think that people who are obese have irregular periods and all those who are lean have regular periods — but that’s not the case.
 We need to understand all the factors and analyze what kind of obesity is not okay.
 This is why obesity is also classified in science and it is very clear that this is normal and this is abnormal.
 We have also seen people who are lean who end up having heart attacks.
 Why?
 Because they have cholesterol — the fat which is stored around your organs is more dangerous than the fat you have on your external body.
 Which is why your overall activity and lifestyle are very important, rather than becoming lean or becoming a certain shape.

 In our books, it is mentioned that if you lose 5% of the weight, which you are having right now, your PCOS will become better.
-So this is, which is why people say very point-blank tell patients to go and lose weight — this approach should change.
+So which is why people tell very point-blank to patients to go and lose weight — this approach should change.

 When Doctors Give Unsolicited, Medically-Unrelated and Dangerous Advice, Compromising Trust

-Note: A previous version of this article incorrectly stated that hyperthyroidism is associated with weight gain.